-As of September 17, 2018, we had 89 shareholders of record of our common stock.
+As of October 19, 2018, we had 89 shareholders of record of our common stock.

 We have applied for the listing of our common stock on NASDAQ under the symbol "TBLT."
-In conjunction therewith, we also intend to apply to have the warrants listed on The NASDAQ Capital Market under the symbol "TBLTW".
+In conjunction therewith, we also have applied to have the warrants listed on The NASDAQ Capital Market under the symbol "TBLTW" and Class A Units under the symbol "TBLTU".
 No assurance can be given that such application will be approved or that a trading market will develop.